 Can Phytocannabinoids Get you High?

-When different phytocannabinoids are combined, it creates an entourage effect, according to experts.
+When different phytocannabinoids are together by combination, it creates an entourage effect, according to experts.
 Essentially, this explains how each phytocannabinoid collaborates to enhance the healing and therapeutic effects of the others.
 The main aim is to maintain body homeostasis and keep the patient in the best possible health.

 Despite the Farm Bill revisions and CBD’s newfound legal status, the Food and Drug Administration has yet to authorize or research any cannabis or hemp-derived byproduct.
 They continue to warn people against taking unregulated supplements that appear to have medicinal properties.